WEEU: Programming

+News and talk

-WEEU has local talk shows during the day, including “Mornings with Mike,” “Feedback,” and "Rush Hour Wrap."
-A local news staff provides updates, with world and national news from ABC News Radio.
-During weekday early mornings, mid-days, evenings and at night, WEEU carries syndicated conservative talk shows, including Dan Bongino, Rich Valdés America At Night, Red Eye Radio and America in the Morning.
+WEEU has two local talk shows on weekdays: Mornings with Mike is hosted by Mike Keller and Bob McCool in drive time.
+Feedback with Bill Saunders is heard in late mornings.
+The rest of the weekday schedule is nationally syndicated conservative talk programs: The Brian Kilmeade Show, Fox Across America with Jimmy Failla, The Ramsey Show with Dave Ramsey, Markley, Van Camp and Robbins, Rich Valdés America at Night, Red Eye Radio and America in the Morning.

+Weekends include local shows Jack's Backyard and Pet Radio.
+Weekday talk shows are also repeated.
+Most hours begin with an update from Townhall Radio News.

+Sports

-WEEU airs local high school football and basketball games from area schools.
-It's a part of the Philadelphia Eagles Radio Network broadcasting Eagles football games live.
-It's also a part of the Philadelphia Phillies Radio Network, broadcasting Phillies baseball games live.
+WEEU is part of the Philadelphia Eagles Radio Network broadcasting Eagles football games, and the Philadelphia Phillies Radio Network, broadcasting Phillies baseball games.
+Penn State Nittany Lions football and basketball also air on WEEU.

+The station broadcasts high school football and basketball games from area schools.
+Shows focusing on local teams include A Slice of Sports and The Scoreboard Show hosted by Jeff Nolan.

 History

+Early years

-On January 4, 1932, WEEU signed on the air on 830 kilocycles as a daytime-only station with 1,000 watts of power.
+On January 4, 1932, WEEU signed on the air.
+It originally broadcast on 830 kHz as a daytime-only station with 1,000 watts of power.
 It was owned by Berks Broadcasting with studios at 533 Penn Street.

 In 1941, WEEU's frequency was changed to 850 kHz as a result of North American Regional Broadcasting Agreement (NARBA).
 In 1949, WEEU was granted fulltime authorization by the Federal Communications Commission (FCC) by adding a directional nighttime signal.
-In 1999, WEEU moved back to 830 kHz with a more powerful 5,000 watts daytime and 6,000 watts nighttime signal from a new five-tower transmitter site just north of Interstate 78 in Shartlesville, Pennsylvania.
-In the early 2000s, WEEU added a sixth tower and upgraded its daytime signal to 20,000 watts, keeping its 6,000 watt nighttime power.
+In 1999, WEEU moved back to 830 kHz with a more powerful signal.
+It was powered at 5,000 watts in the daytime and 6,000 watts at night.
+It used a new five-tower array, just north of Interstate 78 in Shartlesville.
+In the early 2000s, WEEU added a sixth tower to its array.
+That allowed it to upgrad its daytime signal to 20,000 watts.
+50,000 watts is the maximum for AM stations in the U.S. WEEU kept its 6,000 watt nighttime power.

+Starting in the 1940s, WEEU was an ABC Radio Network affiliate.
+It switched to Townhall Radio News in the 2020s.